 An Australian software magnate who used his business acumen to measure the economic value of global peace will deliver the 2017 Sol Kanee Lecture on Peace and Justice next week at the Canadian Museum for Human Rights (CMHR).
-This free annual lecture is organized by the Arthur V. Mauro Centre for Peace and Justice at St. Paul's College, University of Manitoba.
+This free annual lecture is organized by the Arthur V. Mauro Centre for Peace and Justice - will open in a new tab at St. Paul's College, University of Manitoba.

-Twice nominated for the Nobel Peace Prize, high-tech giant Steve Killelea founded the Institute for Economics and Peace (IEP) in 2007 to better understand the relationship between business, peace and economic development.
+Twice nominated for the Nobel Peace Prize, high-tech giant Steve Killelea founded the Institute for Economics and Peace - will open in a new tab (IEP) in 2007 to better understand the relationship between business, peace and economic development.
 Its work to calculate the economic cost of violence, analyze risk and understand qualities that create and sustain peaceful societies are used by the United Nations, World Bank and the OECD.

 WHAT: Sol Kanee Lecture with Steve Killelea, Institute for Economics and Peace